Consider using Colyseus Cloud to easily deploy and scale your Colyseus servers.

-Deploying Colyseus for a single-process environment is no different than deploying a regular Node.js application (see a good article here).
+Deploying Colyseus is no different than deploying a regular Node.js application - see a good article here.
+However, scaling Colyseus to use multiple processes requires extra steps - see Scalability.

 A pre-configured Colyseus server is available on Vultr Marketplace.
-It's a great option if you want to self-host your Colyseus server.
+It’s a good option if you want to self-host your Colyseus server.

 This server is configured with: